opentrials/processors/docs/database.md

 - OpenTrials architecture

 Design patterns:
+- `uuid` as primary keys + unique constraint on natural keys.
+- data entegrity - relathiohip table is prefered way over array of json.
+- minimum nullable fields - make fields nullable only if there is a good readon.
 - because of data inconsistency from the different sources `type` and `data` fields are used for many entities. `data` is a freejson with strcuture depends on `type`.
 - for trial relationships `role` and `context` fields are used.
 E.g. some person